woocommerce/woocommerce-ios/docs/NETWORKING.md

 * `OrderStatsRemote`.
 Loads stats associated to an order
 * `OrderStatsRemoteV4`.
 Loads stats associated to an order, provided by the V4 API.
 * `ProductsRemote`Loads all Products and a single Product
+* `RefundsRemote`.
+Provides api to load refunds, and to send a refund
 * `ReportRemote`.
 Loads an order totals report and all known order statuses
 * `ShipmentsRemote` All things Shipment Tracking, from tracking providers to actual tracking associated to an order
 * `SiteAPIRemote` Loads the API information associated to a site.